karlfun/fiction/readme.md

 Chapters / story:

-I: rescuing / escaping the fire at the Springfield College Library, Spring 2029.
+I & II: Finding Aurora / escaping the fire at the Springfield College Library, Spring 2029.

-II: Establish our hero characters: Public School Family
+Establish our hero characters: Public School Family

-III: Establish our enemies: The enemies of public education and public information
+Establish our enemies: The enemies of public education and public information

-IV:
+Give history and precedent for the way public school collapsed